-5. THE ENGINE TYPES
+6. THE ENGINE TYPES

 Hybrid cars have both gas and electric engines, and the better ones offer the best of both worlds: power and economy.
-Even high-end supercars such as the McLaren Artura (yes, that's one letter away from our own name) are going hybrid to much fanfare.
-Pigments 3 is a hybrid supercar of synths, with four main engine types, of which you can use any two at the same time.
+Even high-end supercars such as the McLaren Artura (cool name almost) are going hybrid to much fanfare.
+Pigments 4 is a hybrid supercar among synths, with four main engine types, of which you can use any two at the same time.
 In addition, a Utility engine is a third sound source with its own tab and available alongside the other two tabs.

-Let's look under the hood of Pigments (or "hoods", if you will) and learn about these amazing sonic engines.
+Let's look under the multiple hoods of Pigments and learn about these amazing sonic engines.

-5.1.
+6.1.
 Common Engine Features

 The following Engine tab features are shared by the Analog, Wavetable, Sample, and Harmonic engine types, so we'll cover them up front.
-To learn about features that are specific to each engine, see the Analog Engine [p.54], Wavetable Engine [p.60], Sample Engine [p.78], and Harmonic Engine [p.97] sections.
-The Utility Engine [p.113] has fewer features in common but is still quite powerful.
+To learn about features that are specific to each engine, see the Analog Engine [p.71], Wavetable Engine [p.80], Sample Engine [p.100], and Harmonic Engine [p.116] sections.
+The Utility Engine [p.132] has fewer features in common but is still quite powerful.

-5.1.1.
+6.1.1.
 Engine Menu